jacraku/mobile-first-grid-template/README.md

 # mobile-first-grid-template
 Mobile first grid template
-This is just a example grid layout for my students
+This is just an example grid layout for my students